Yandex Cloud

 1. Create a Managed Service for Apache Kafka® cluster in any suitable configuration.

-• If the ksqlDB server is hosted on the internet, create a Managed Service for Apache Kafka® cluster with public access.
+• If the ksqlDB server is hosted on the internet, create a publicly accessible Managed Service for Apache Kafka® cluster.

 • If the ksqlDB server is hosted in Yandex Cloud, create a Managed Service for Apache Kafka® cluster on the same cloud network as ksqlDB.

-2. Create topics in a Managed Service for Apache Kafka® cluster:
+2. Create topics in the Managed Service for Apache Kafka® cluster:

-1. Service topic named _confluent-ksql-default__command_topic set up as follows:
+1. Service topic named _confluent-ksql-default__command_topic configured as follows:

 • Replication factor: 1